 The last on the list of ranitidine alternative drugs is Pantoloc.
 This product contains 20mg of pantoprazole per tablet, another drug classified as PPI.
 Not all pharmacies stock Pantoloc.
 A quick search online revealed that limited websites stock Pantoloc.
 Pantoloc Control is sold in two box sizes of 7 and 14 tablets.

-Antacids less effective in the management of acid reflux.
+Antacids less effective in the management of acid reflux as compared to PPIs discussed in previous paragraphs.
 Antacids do not stop the production of gastric acid but neutralise it in the stomach.
 Antacids can provide fast and short-term relief from heartburn symptoms.

 Antacid can be purchased from supermarkets, pharmacies, and retail outlets.
 There is a number of antacid products available on the market.
 Antacid can be bought as chewable tablets, a liquid formulation or sachets.